cloudpassage/don-bot/README.md

 ### Extending functionality

 * `app/donlib/lexicals.py` contains `Lexicals.get_messsage_type()`.
 That's where the interpretation and extraction happen.
-Likely, that'll be refactored into two functions later on... we'll see...
-Anyhow, if you want to add functionality, that's where you should start.
+If you want to add functionality, that's where you should start.
 * There are already some unit tests in `app/test/unit/test_unit_lexicals.py` to exercise the matching process.
 That's a great place to start, and take a